pimcore/pimcore/docs/Development_Documentation/08_Tools_and_Features/13_Perspectives.md

 ## Simple example

-In the [Example File](https://github.com/pimcore/pimcore/blob/master/website_demo/config/perspectives.example.php) you can find advance usege.
+In the [Example File](https://github.com/pimcore/pimcore/blob/master/website_demo/config/perspectives.example.php) you can find advance usage.
 Below, I showed how to create the simple structure which would be use for catalog administrators.

 We need only to see